ubilab-escape/second-door/docu/implementation.md

 <img src="implementation/fusebox/led_ring.jpg" width=400>
 </p>
 <p align="center">Figure X: LEDs for indicating status of melting lock process<p align="center">

+When the laser beam hits the sensor, the LEDs change from red to green one after the other.
+If nothing is detected by the sensor, the LEDs turn red again to simulate cooling.

 # Laser + Box